mongodb/specifications/source/run-command/run-command.rst

 When ``timeoutMS`` and ``timeoutMode`` are provided the driver MUST support timeout functionality as described in the CSOT specification.

-TODO:
-* How to differentiate tailable cursors?
-* How to differentiate awaitData cursors?
-* Can the CSOT setting apply only to the init command and we support ``next({timeoutMS})`` only?

 * See Client Side Operations Timeout's section on `Cursors <https://github.com/mongodb/specifications/blob/master/source/client-side-operations-timeout/client-side-operations-timeout.rst#cursors>`_